 The Sharon high school sailing team began in the fall of 2002 with half a dozen students, four borrowed boats, and a volunteer coach.
-Now, the team has about thirty enthusiastic sailors and sixteen boats.
+Now, the team has about thirty enthusiastic sailors and eighteen boats.
 In a league of over thirty schools, the Sharon team has risen to the A Division and is respected for its sailing skill and sportsmanship as well as for ably hosting numerous league and regional events.
 In recent years, it has won the A Division championship and the huge annual league championship held on the Charles River more than once.
 In 2017, the team placed second in the state championship behind Milton Academy and was ranked the best public high school sailing team in the state.

 The Sharon high school sailing team website has a great deal of detail about the team's makeup, origins, procedures, gear, events, and performance as well as an image and video gallery.

 The team is a member of the Massachusetts Bay League (MBL) which includes about thirty public and private schools in the New England region.